 Disposition Detail:

-IEEE 802.11u™ defines a mechanism for the AP to contact an external information service upon receiving an ANQP query from an MN.
-The functionality of the proxy Information Server is used to simplify the interaction of the AP with heterogeneous information services such as MIIS or ANDSF.
+IEEE 802.11™-2012 defines a mechanism for the AP to contact an external information service upon receiving from MN, an ANQP query for data associated with network resources.
+The functionality of the proxy information server is used to simplify the interaction of the AP with heterogeneous information services such as MIIS or ANDSF.

-Figure M.1—ANQP Message Transfer using proxy Information Server
+Figure M.1—ANQP message transfer using proxy information server